bon-ami/ezcomm/README.md

  - TCP/UDP
  - client/server. send to different clients with different text as a server.
+ - flow script to automatically listen, accept, receive and send messages or files.
+ - file transfer. files or pieces are encapsuled to avoid confusion with text messages.
  - incoming/outgoing message history
+ - anti-flood to neglect frequent incoming traffic from same IP
  - customizable and in-built fonts
  - multilingual interface.
 Current languages:
    - English